AnanyaKumar/lambda-plus-plus/_posts/2015-05-13-final-writeup.md

 The core of the library, the `Sequence` abstraction, is basically an ordered list of elements that supports operations like map, reduce, and scan.
+All of these operations take in arbitrary functions (thanks to C++11's new syntax for lambda functions) and work with arbitrary types (due to C++'s template system).

 More precisely, the `Sequence` abstraction is inspired by 15-210's `SEQUENCE` signature for SML.
 The `Sequence` class declares a number of higher order functions